AhmadYahya97/CrosswordsGeneration/README.md

 Many steps can be implemented to improve the project, but all of them need to be well studied and understood, there are tons of optimization and solving techniques like the **phase transition phenomena**, which was first discussed in the fashion of crosswords puzzle in Anbulagan and Adi Botea paper.
 Their paper has the best results so far in the crosswords puzzle as a CSP approach.

-*More details about the project like the challenges we faced and the data structures used can be found on our paper in this repo.*
+*More details about the project like the challenges we faced and the data structures used can be found in our paper in this repo.*

 ## Screenshots
 ### Initial screen